-MATH124C: College Algebra
+MATH124C : College Algebra

-Topics include linear, quadratic, and higher degree equations; rational, radical, exponential, and logarithmic equations; graphs of functions; models and applications of functions; systems of linear equations; matrices and conic sections; sequences and series; and trigonometry.
+Topics include linear, quadratic and higher degree equations; rational, radical, exponential, and logarithmic equations; graphs of functions; models and applications of functions; systems of linear equations; matrices and conic sections; sequences and series; and trigonometry.
 A graphing calculator is required.
-(Prerequisite: MATH 122C with a grade of "C" or higher or by recommendation of the Math/Physics Department based on placement testing.)
-Students who have received credit for MATH 124XC may not also receive credit for MATH 124C.
+Students who have received credit for this course may not also receive credit for MATH 124XC.

-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.